Gear

 Percolator/kettle 1# £1.5

-Rotisserie spit, large large animals 2# £2 5p
+Rotisserie spit, large for large animals 2# £2 5p

 Skillet or pot, copper serves 3-5 1# £5